 How is PRP used to help the result of a hair transplant?

-We see four potential benefits in PRP/ACell when a patient is having a hair transplant.
+We see three potential benefits in PRP/ACell when a patient is having a hair transplant.
 First, it is injected into the FUE or FUG/strip donor area to promote healing and reduce scarring.
-Second, each graft prior to being transplanted is “dipped” into the PRP to promote better regrowth of the hairs.
-Third, it is injected into the recipient areas of the scalp (where the grafts get placed) to accelerate healing and potentially improve graft regrowth, particularly in scalps that have scarring whether from a prior transplant or another injury, and also in the crown region where hairs have a tendency to have a lower percentage of regrowth.
-Fourth, the PRP/ACell is used to treat hair loss in other areas of the scalp not being transplanted, much as it is used as a stand-alone therapy.
+Second, it is injected into the recipient areas of the scalp (where the grafts get placed) to accelerate healing and potentially improve graft regrowth, particularly in scalps that have scarring whether from a prior transplant or another injury, and also in the crown region where hairs have a tendency to have a lower percentage of regrowth.
+Third, the PRP/ACell is used to treat hair loss in other areas of the scalp not being transplanted, much as it is used as a stand-alone therapy.

 Do I have to worry about the use of blood products?